Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_led_strip_connection_800.jpg

-As described in the :ref:`WS2801 section <led_strip_bricklet_ws2801>` above, the Bricklet supports LED strips and pixels with WS2801 driver.
+As described in the :ref:`WS28xy section <led_strip_bricklet_ws28xy>` above, the Bricklet supports LED strips and pixels with WS2801, WS2811 or WS2812 driver.
-The terminal labeled with "Output" has to be connected with the input of the first WS2801 driver.
+The terminal labeled with "Output" has to be connected with the input of the first WS28xy driver.

 The output terminal consists of four signals:

-* "DAT" is the data signal line to the WS2801 chip.
-It has to be connected to the data input of the first WS2801 chip.
+* "DAT" is the data signal line to the WS28xy chip.
+It has to be connected to the data input of the first WS28xy chip.
 Unfortunately there is no general label on LED pixels or on LED strips for this input.
 Sometimes the signal is marked with SD (Serial Data) or DI (Data Input).
 It is also possible that the input of the pixel or strip is not marked, but the output